nichanank/ui-ethereum-challenge/README.md

 # UI Ethereum Developer Challenge

 ## Core Deliverables
-* `Token` contract inherits from OpenZeppelin’s ERC20 implementation
+* `Token` contract inherits from OpenZeppelin’s ERC20 standard implementation
 * `Token` can only be transferred after a particular `_startTime` and before a particular `_endTime`, provided in the constructor
-* Unit tests to account for the `_startTime` and `_endTime` constraints.
+* Unit tests to account for the `_startTime` and `_endTime` constraints
 * `Contribution` contract that users can donate ETH to.
-For their ETH-based contributions, `Contribution` issues tokens from the `Token` contract in return.
+For their ETH-based contributions, `Contribution` issues tokens from the `Token` contract in return
-* `Contribution` contract stores addresses of users that donate as well as the amount of ETH they’ve donated.
+* `Contribution` contract stores addresses of users that donate as well as the amount of ETH they’ve donated
-* `Contribution` contract has a function that accepts a wallet address, and returns the amount of ETH that a wallet address has contributed to the `Contribution` contract.
+* `Contribution` contract has a function that accepts a wallet address, and returns the amount of ETH that a wallet address has contributed to the `Contribution` contract
-* Unit tests for the `Contribution` contract.
+* Unit tests for the `Contribution` contract
 * Use OpenZeppelin’s` SafeMath` library in the `Contribution` contract

 ## Bonus Deliverables
-* Events that emit when functions in `Token` and `Contribution` contracts execute.
+* Events that emit when functions in `Token` and `Contribution` contracts execute
-* Unit tests for the events.
+* Unit tests for the events

 ## Design Decisions
 * **Emergency stop pattern** implemented via inheriting OpenZeppelin's `Pausable` contract.
 This allows the `owner` (address that deployed the contract) to `pause` and `unpause` certain functionalities.
 In this case, the `contribution` function in the `Contribution` contract reverts if the contract is paused.